What is IDELA?

 Data collectors score the IDELA assessments.
 Whether you use paper and pencil or electronic data collection methods, assessors mark children’s responses to each question.
 Once the data is collected, item scores, domain scores, and an overall IDELA score can be generated using available quantitative software (e.g., Excel, SPSS, Stata, SAS, R, etc.).
 Guidance on how to create item scores, domain scores and an overall IDELA score are available in the IDELA toolkit.

 What is the cost of IDELA?

-Save the Children asks organizations to sign a Memorandum of Understanding (MOU) to use IDELA.
-This is done to protect Save the Children’s intellectual property, promote the quality and safety of data collections, and to help build a global IDELA community of practice.
+Save the Children asks organizations to sign a MoU to protect Save the Children’s intellectual property, promote the quality and safety of data collections, and to help build a global IDELA community of practice.